rastersoft/autovala/gedit_plugin/README.md

 # INSTALLING THE PLUGIN #

+By default, the plugin is compiled for GEDIT 3.12 or later.
+If you are using GEDIT 3.10 or previous, you must add the -DOLD_GTK parameter to cmake.

 ## System-wide installation ##

 To install this plugin system-wide, allowing to be used by all users in the